Alternative Miss World: History

 The first Alternative Miss World was held on 25 March 1972 in the studio of Andrew Logan in Downham Road, Hackney which was a converted jigsaw factory.
 The event was inspired by a visit to the Crufts dog show, and the contestants in the competition would be judged on the same criteria as the dogs at Crufts: poise, personality and originality.
 The first event was attended by David Hockney and Robert Medley who were in the judges panel.
 The second was also held in Logan's studio, with Angie Bowie appearing as one of the judges (it was claimed that David Bowie could not get in due to overcrowding at the place).
 Other attendees included Jude Moraes and the cast of The Rocky Horror Show.
 Starting that year, the winner received crown jewels designed by Logan.
 The third outing of the competition was held in Logan's new studio in Butler's Wharf, and a theme, "Wild", was introduced this year.
 The event was attended by Malcolm McLaren and Vivienne Westwood where one of the contestants, Gaby Longhi, competed in ripped-up clothes with safety pins that would later become a feature of the punk style.

 The 1978 Alternative Miss World, with Divine as co-host, was filmed by Richard Gayer.
 The resulting documentary film, titled The Alternative Miss World, was shown at the Cannes Film Festival in 1980.
-The Miss World organisation, represented by the future Prime Minister Tony Blair, attempted to block the film's showing at the Odeon in Leicester Square on the same night as the Miss World contest, but the case was dismissed by Lord Denning.
+The Miss World organisation attempted to block the film's showing at the Odeon in Leicester Square on the same night as the Miss World contest, but the case was dismissed by Lord Denning.
+The Alternative Miss World organization was represented by the future Prime Minister Tony Blair.